 - Every email you send must have a business name and physical address.

-7. No tricks.
-Don’t bait customers with a cheap product, then switch them on to a more expensive item after explaining that the cheap version is “on backorder.”
+7. No ecommerce sales tricks.
+Don’t bait customers with a cheap product, then switch them to a more expensive item after explaining that the cheap version is “on backorder.”
 Don’t abuse “auto-renewal” terms, offering people a free trial and then hitting them with a hefty automatic renewal fee.
 Don’t misrepresent the parts you’re selling and/or what they can do.

 10. Use the old “What Would My Mom Say? / How Would I Explain This To My Kids?” rule.
 It’s surprisingly effective in terms of helping marketers avoid problems with the general public.